 With so many new bloggers just starting out in the community, we thought it would be a good idea to talk about goal setting and how it can affect the ‘blogging failure’ rate.
-For more advice, check out our Blog Superhero course.
+For more advice, check out our membership.

 Business mentors, coaches, marketing gurus and experts really like to wave a very threatening statistic around our faces.
 Apparently, 90% of startup businesses fail within the first year.
 If, as a blogger, you thought you’d be exempt from being part of the failure complex, you may be wrong.
 There is also a very special statistic for bloggers, which is even more anxiety-inducing: ‘most blogs fail in three months’.

-If we do the maths correctly, setting up a blog can take as little as 15 minutes, or as long as a month (this is also what we talk about in our Blogging Superhero course).
+If we do the maths correctly, setting up a blog can take as little as 15 minutes, or as long as a month.
 More than the feeling of failure in itself, what really packs a punch is the amount of time we spend setting up something that we do not see following through.